City Of Miami Increasing Penalties For Businesses Found Breaking COVID-Related Rules

-MIAMI (CBSMiami) – Five businesses have previously been shut down for a day in city of Miami.
+MIAMI (CBSMiami) – Five businesses have previously been shut down for a day in the City of Miami.
 Now a business may be closed for 10 days for a first offense.

 “This week what we are implementing is new penalties for businesses that do not comply with the rules,” said Miami Mayor Francis Suarez.